euccastro/icbink/README.rst

 * Clone the repo.
 * Download `the PyPy 4.0.0 source`_ (other versions might work, but I'm only testing this one), unzip it in a sibling directory to the icbink repo, and `build PyPy`_.
-* Create a virtualenv with `virtualenv -p <the pypy path>/pypy/goal/pypy-c venv`
+* Create a virtualenv with :code:`virtualenv -p <the pypy path>/pypy/goal/pypy-c venv`
-* Add the pypy to the paths of the virtualenv: `echo <the pypy path> > venv/site-packages/pypy.pth`
+* Add the pypy to the paths of the virtualenv: :code:`echo <the pypy path> > venv/site-packages/pypy.pth`
-* Activate the virtualenv: `source venv/bin/activate`
+* Activate the virtualenv: :code:`source venv/bin/activate`

 Now the various scripts should work.
 You should be able to build icbink with or without JIT, and/or run the tests.